 My basic sound kit includes the following:

 As a final mix engineer utilizing the latest Pro Tools, Plugins & R128 compliance specs, I can provide you with the following audio post production services:

 Whether you need a voice captured for a series or corporate video, or an ADR session to replace inadequate on set recordings, my studio can accommodate your needs.

 Want to bring your visuals to life?
 Then schedule in a sound design session with me to add some magic to your edit.

-Final mix entails editing, repairing, and mixing your dialogue, sound effects and music to broadcast standards.
+Final mix entails editing, repairing, and mixing your dialogue, sound effects and music to broadcast standards (R128 compliant).
 From tv series, film and commercials, to radio and animated projects, no project is complete without a final mix

 Some of my end clients include: Mnet, Mnet HD, Vuzu, Supersport, Trace Sports & Sabc to name a few.

 A music supervisor is somebody with a broad music expertise and a sophisticated knowledge of music licensing and negotiation.
 Typically, a music supervisor proposes previously recorded songs to the director or producer of a film, advertisement, television show, trailer, promo, video game, or any other form of visual media.
 A music supervisor will usually act as a liaison between the creative and business ends of the process.
 Once a song is approved, they approach the rights holders of that song to seek permission to license (usually creating master recording licenses and synchronization licenses) and to work out the financial details of the song’s use.
 In many instances, the artist or songwriter of the recorded song is given the opportunity to accept or decline the synchronization of their song.
 Do you need help with your music choices?
 Let me help you.